finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Rename Stacks
 - Game-Play: Add restart button in Play Settings Menu
 - Decks: Support organizing decks into folders
-  - Decouple games and decks, so you can use any deck from any game
+  - Decouple games and decks, so you can use any deck from any game and deleting a game won't delete your decks
 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)
 - Decks: Show error(s) when a card is not found
 - Decks: Group cards in Deck Editor